cjubb39/eecs4340-labs/lab1/README.md

 #Lab 1 Overview
 ---
 A CAM implementation in SystemVerilog.
-It consists of three primary functions.
-We wrote a test bench to test not only that each functionality works indepently but also that all functionalities work simultaneously.
+It consists of three primary functions: Read, Write, and Search.
+We wrote a test bench to test not only that each functionality works indepently but also that all functionalities work simultaneously (i.e. read and search output immediately, write occurs at subsequent clock posedge).
 This test bench was verified by both inspecting the waveforms and printing values directly from the test bench.

 #CAM
 Our cam is implemented using the registers we built in class.
 We connect to it from combinational logic in our file using wires.